waynodiablo/bookmark_manager/README.md

 As a User
 So that I can easily locate pages I want to find again I want to be shown a list of bookmarks

+As a User
+So that I can remember new pages that I find interesting I want to add a bookmark
 ```

 This is the domain model for that first user story.